Data Science

 DSCI 691 Natural Language Processing with Deep Learning 3.0 Credits

-Natural Language Processing (NLP) is one of the most important technologies of the information age and is a critical component to AI.
-Recently, deep learning approaches have overtaken the domain.
-This course explores the basis of these neural models with a heavy emphasis on research.
+Natural Language Processing (NLP) technologies are among the most important of the information age and form critical components in AI systems.
+Deep learning approaches predominate the domain, and this course explores the basis of deep architectures for NLP models, placing a strong emphasis on research.

 Repeat Status: Not repeatable for credit